pretix/pretix/doc/api/resources/reusablemedia.rst

 type                                  string                     Type of medium, e.g. ``"barcode"``, ``"nfc_uid"`` or ``"nfc_mf0aes"``. organizer                             string                     Organizer slug of the organizer who "owns" this medium. identifier                            string                     Unique identifier of the medium.
-The format depends on the ``type``. active                                boolean                    Whether this medium may be used. created                               datetime                   Date of creation updated                               datetime                   Date of last modification expires                               datetime                   Expiry date (or ``null``) customer                              string                     Identifier of a customer account this medium belongs to. linked_orderposition                  integer                    Internal ID of a ticket this medium is linked to. linked_giftcard                       integer                    Internal ID of a gift card this medium is linked to. info                                  object                     Additional data, content depends on the ``type``.
+The format depends on the ``type``. secret                                string                     Secret to identify the medium (or ``null``) label                                 string                     Label to identify the medium, usually something human readable (or ``null``) active                                boolean                    Whether this medium may be used. created                               datetime                   Date of creation updated                               datetime                   Date of last modification expires                               datetime                   Expiry date (or ``null``) customer                              string                     Identifier of a customer account this medium belongs to. linked_orderpositions                 integer                    Internal ID of a ticket this medium is linked to. linked_orderposition                  integer                    Internal ID of a ticket this medium is linked to. (**deprecated**, do not use, will be removed) linked_giftcard                       integer                    Internal ID of a gift card this medium is linked to. info                                  object                     Additional data, content depends on the ``type``.
 Consider
                                                                  this internal to the system and don't use it for your own data.